Sleep Apnea Treatment – Annandale, VA

 Sleep-related health concerns can often be addressed with the use of an oral appliance.
 Dr. Salari offers oral appliance therapy for patients diagnosed with mild to moderate sleep apnea or those who are intolerant of the CPAP machine.
 If you or a loved one suffers from poor sleep, snoring, or any of the common signs of a sleep disorder it is important to seek a diagnosis and appropriate treatment as soon as possible.
 Prolonged sleep apnea and sleep-disordered breathing can lead to other health concerns including an increased risk for stroke and cardiovascular disease.
+Keep reading to learn more about sleep apnea treatment at our Annandale, VA dental office.

 Treating Sleep Apnea in Annandale

-Dr. Salari takes a whole health approach to your dental care in our office.
+Dr. Salari takes a whole health approach to your dental care in our dental office.
 She screens for common oral health-related concerns and takes the time to get to know you as an individual.
 Visiting with us for routine dental care provides the opportunity to discuss your concerns and any health problems impacting your smile and your quality of life.
 If you have been diagnosed with sleep apnea or are concerned that you may have a sleep disorder, talk to our dental care team for advice and guidance.
 It is also important to be able to recognize the signs and symptoms of sleep apnea, which can include:

 - Loud snoring or gasping for air during sleep